 THE STORY:

-It is pretty safe to say that star of stage and screen, Clint Eastwood, is on a mission with his urban producer friend, Martin Scorsese.
-However, this mission – unlike their respective films careers – is to chronicle a true American art form – Piano Blues.
+Clint Eastwood is on a mission with his urban producer friend, Martin Scorsese.
+A mission, unlike their respective cinematic careers, which involves them chronicling the history of a true American art form – Piano Blues.

-Now for those of you not in the know, this type musical performance has developed over time, grounded in both gospel and country music, and has been innovated by both jazz and rock and roll.
-Still, facts like these don’t make Clint’s day (pun intended), and so he sets a course to interview many a old time blues singer, all of whom explains to Clint about there musical heritage – there inspirations – what this type of music means to them – as well as demonstrating to Clint on a piano the ol’ plink-plonk the do-wai-dah.
+For those of you not in the know, this type of musical performance has developed over time, grounded in both gospel and country music, and innovated by both jazz and rock and roll.
+These facts don’t make Clint’s day, though - pun intended - and so he embarks on a journey to interview many old-time blues singers, all of whom explain to Clint about their musical heritage, their inspirations, what this type of music means to them, as well as demonstrating to Clint on a piano the ol’ plink-plonk the do-wai-dah.

-So whom does Clint get to interview?
-Ray Charles Dr. John, Marcia Ball, Pinetop Perkins, Dave Brubeck, Jay McShane, and many-many more.
+So, who does Clint get to interview?
+Ray Charles, Dr. John, Marcia Ball, Pinetop Perkins, Dave Brubeck, Jay McShane, and many, many more.
 OK, just one or two more, but I have forgotten their names.

-Listen, I am sure that you are wondering to yourself why I keep on forgetting peoples names, right?
+Listen, I'm sure you're wondering to yourself why I keep forgetting people's names, right?
 Hmmm?
-Well, I got ‘the blues’ baby.
+Well, I got ‘the blues’, baby.
 And what is ‘the blues’ exactly?
-The blues is whatever you want it to be – it can be a nursery rhyme – it can be a patriotic ballad – and it can be a rhythmical duet too.
-But when you instill this distillation of intuitive melody from the tips of your fingers to the ebony and ivory of the piano keys, symbiotically you are expressing yourself with passion – grace – and an emotional fervor, which is one-half song and old-half mood.
+The blues is whatever you want it to be.
+It can be a nursery rhyme, it can be a patriotic ballad, and it can be a rhythmical duet too.
+But when you instill this distillation of intuitive melody from the tips of your fingers to the ebony and ivory of the piano keys, symbiotically you are expressing yourself with passion, grace, and an emotional fervor, which is one-half song and one-half mood.

 Well, kind of.